ankonzoid/artificio/similar_images_TL/README.md

 # Similar images finder (using transfer learning on VGG)

 Given a set of database images, we take VGG (a trained image classification model), remove its last layers, and use it to convert our raw images into feature vectors.
-Note that no training is needed, we only need to feed-forward our images into our dissected VGG model
+Note that no training is needed, we only need to feed-forward our images into our dissected VGG model.

 <p align="center">
 <img src="https://github.com/ankonzoid/artificio/blob/master/similar_images_TL/coverart/coverart.jpg" width="80%">